kineticfire-labs/semver-multi/README.md

 *semver-multi* provides a light-weight semantic versioning capability that easily integrates into a CI/CD pipeline with a CI server, such as [Jenkins](https://www.jenkins.io/):
 1. The CI server executes *semver-multi* with access to the local, updated Git repository.
-1. There is no additional data that need be backed-up for recovery, beyond the Git repository.
+1. There is no additional data to backed-up for recovery, beyond the Git repository.
    1. The Git repository stores all version information (in annotated tags) for the history of the project as well as the project definition (e.g., the `semver-multi.json`) at the time specific version information was generated
    1. *semver-multi* is stateless.
 The system does not contain data to back-up for recovery purposes.
 1. No additional Git commit is made to record versioning information (annotated tags are used).